Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Design and construction of the O2 bank

 We also define different ranges of allowed angular momentum for component neutron stars and component black holes.
-We consider only the dimensionless spin $\chi= c\left| \vec{S}\right| /Gm^2$ where $\vec{S}$ is the angular momentum and $m$ is the component mass.
+We consider the dimensionless spin parameter $\chi= c\left| \vec{S}\right| /Gm^2$ where $\vec{S}$ is the angular momentum and $m$ is the component mass.
 Observations of the fastest spinning pulsar constrain $\chi \lesssim 0.4$~\cite{Hessels2006} while pulsars in binaries have $\chi \le 0.04$~\cite{Kramer2009}.
 X-ray observations of accreting BHs indicate a broad distribution of BH spins~\cite{Fabian2012, Gou2011, Mcclintock2011}, while the relativistic Kerr bound $\chi \le 1$ gives the theoretical constraint~\cite{MisnerGrav}.

 These observations and evolution models inform the ranges of parameters we define for our template banks.
 As shown in Fig.~\ref{fig:H1L1V1-GSTLAL_INSPIRAL_PLOTBANKS_bank_regions_imri-0-0.png}, we can see the BNS, NSBH, and BBH populations represented in the O2 GstLAL offline search.
 We impose an additional constraint on the component dimensionless spins of template waveforms by requiring their orientations to be aligned or anti-aligned with the orbital angular momentum of the binary $\hat{L}$.
 Then the dimensionless projections of the component spins along $\hat{L}$ are defined as $\chi_i \equiv c\left| \vec{S}_i \cdot \hat{L} \right| /Gm_i^2$.
 The region in green marks the BNS templates with component masses between 1\,$\msun$ and 2\,$\msun$ and (anti-)aligned dimensionless spin magnitudes with $ \chi_{1,2}<0.05$.
 This $\chi$ limit is motivated by the observational limit of $\chi \le 0.04$ but with some added uncertainty.
-The region in blue marks the BBH templates with component masses between 2\,$\msun$ and 399\,$\msun$ and (anti-)aligned dimensionless spin magnitudes with $\chi_{1,2} <0.999$.
+The region in blue marks the BBH templates with component masses between 2\,$\msun$ and 399\,$\msun$, mass ratios greater than 1 and less than 98.988, which is the maximum for the bank and (anti-)aligned dimensionless spin magnitudes with $\chi_{1,2} <0.999$.
 This $\chi$ limit is chosen to be as close to the theoretical limit of 1 as possible with current waveform approximants, as described in Section~\ref{sec:approximant}.
 The templates in red mark the NSBH range with the neutron star mass between 1\,$\msun$ and 2\,$\msun$ and the black hole mass between 2\,$\msun$ and 200\,$\msun$.
 For these systems, neutron stars have $ \chi_{1,2} <0.05$ and black holes have $\chi_{1,2} <0.999$.